Can India's privatization push revive its economy? | DW | 02.12.2021

 "If enough jobs were being created elsewhere in the economy, privatization would not have so much resistance and pushback," he added.

-The underlying rationale behind the privatization of sluggish government-run companies is that they would perform better in private hands.
+The underlying rationale behind privatization of government-run companies is that they would perform better in private hands.

 "We need to have success in liquidating some of these companies, closing them, selling the land and the assets.
 This we have yet to achieve," said Ajay Shankar, a retired senior bureaucrat who led the government's Department of Industrial Policy and Promotion.